![]() |

 altogether, and is the default value.

-REMOTE normally represent the versions of the file from before
+$REMOTE normally are the versions of the file from before Git`s

-Git’s conflict resolution.
-This flag causes LOCAL and
+conflict resolution.
+This flag causes $LOCAL and $REMOTE to be

 mergetool.keepBackup After performing a merge, the original file with conflict